EvilOlaf/scum/README.md

 Some port exposures are unnecessary.
 However, I could not find clear documentation which ports and protocols are actually required.
 Exposing additional ports/protocols won't cause harm.

-This is a reverse-engineered[^5] version of *j0s0n/scum-wine*, fixing update/restart issues and ~~perhaps~~ adds some enhancements.
+This is a reverse-engineered[^5] version of *j0s0n/scum-wine*, fixing update/restart issues and adding some enhancements.
 Credit for the original work goes to j0s0n.

 [^1]: Use `docker compose logs -f` to check the process.
 Once you see something like `scum-server  | LogBattlEye: Display: Config entry: MasterPort 8037`